likeablegeek/ifc2docs/README.md

 ### The API Manifest

-Each aircraft offers a different set of states and commands so before interacting with Infinite Flight, before using the states or commands it is important to first obtain the manifest from the API after connecting.
+Each aircraft offers a different set of states and commands so before using the states or commands it is important to first obtain the manifest from the API after connecting.

 The manifest is a long  text string containing a series of entries -- one per command or state.
 Each entry is separated by a newline character.